sg893052/sonic-buildimage/L3/next_hop_group_hld.md

-    key           = NEXT_HOP_GROUP_TABLE:string ; arbitrary string identifying the next hop group, as determined by the programming application. nexthop       = *prefix,           ; IP addresses separated “,” (empty indicates no gateway) ifname        = *PORT_TABLE.key,   ; zero or more separated by “,” (zero indicates no interface)
+    key           = NEXT_HOP_GROUP_TABLE:string ; arbitrary string identifying the next hop group, as determined by the programming application. nexthop       = *prefix,           ; IP addresses separated “,” (empty indicates no gateway) ifname        = *PORT_TABLE.key,   ; zero or more separated by “,” (zero indicates no interface) vni_label     = VRF.vni            ; New Field. zero or more separated by ',' (empty value for non-vxlan next-hops).
 ```
 Note that the identifier for a next hop group is entirely the decision of the programming application.
 Whether this is done randomly or algorithmically is up to the application - this design imposes no requirements on this.